Homemade elderberry syrup with dried elderberries, honey, cinnamon, and ginger. A traditional immune support remedy you can make in an hour.

 The honey temperature matters.
 Adding honey to hot liquid (above 110F) destroys beneficial enzymes.
 Test with your hand: if you can comfortably hold the pot, it is ready for honey.

 This is a food, not a drug.
-Elderberry syrup is a traditional herbal preparation.
-It is not FDA-approved to treat, cure, or prevent any disease.
-The research is encouraging but not conclusive enough to replace medical treatment.
+Elderberry syrup is a traditional herbal preparation and nothing more.
+It is not FDA-approved to treat, cure, or prevent any disease, and it does not stand in for medical care when someone is genuinely ill.

 Common Questions